SC declines to consider plea against Bihar Assembly polls

-The Supreme Court on Friday refused to entertain a PIL for a direction to the Election Commission to postpone Bihar Legislative Assembly polls, expected in October 2020, due to the Covid-19 pandemic and flood in the state.
+The Supreme Court on Friday refused to entertain a PIL for a direction to the Election Commission to postpone Bihar Legislative Assembly polls, expected in October, 2020, due to Covid-19 pandemic and flood in the state.

 A three-judge bench presided over by Justice Ashok Bhushan said the Election Commission can take necessary precautions and consider everything.

-"Covid-19 can't be ground for postponement of elections, especially when even a notification for polls has not been issued," the bench said.
+"Covid can't be a ground to postponement of elections, specially when even a notification for polls has not been issued," the bench said.